eecs230/lab6/README.md

    Print out CAESAR and verify that everything worked correctly.

 2. Currently, courses are represented by course_number and department.
-Add a member variable to Course that is the name of the course.
+Add a member variable to Course that represents the name of the course.
    Print out CAESAR and verify that everything worked correctly.

 3. Currently, `Student::compute_gpa()` is not implemented.
 Finish the implementation and verify that the function works correctly.

-4. `Catalog::add_enrollment(Enroll & e)` currently checks whether the student associated with Enrollment is included in the database, but doesn't check whether the course is included in the database.
-   Modify `add_enrollment` to check for this  `invariant`.
-Try adding a enrollment for a course that isn't in the database to verify it worked correctly.
+4. Add an **invariant** in the `Catalog` struct that ensures all students and courses are in CAESAR, before an Enrollment involving the student or course occurs.

-5. Compute checks in the Enroll struct to verify the `invariant` that grades be in the range [0,4].
+5. Add an **invariant** in the `Enroll` struct that ensures grades be in the range [0,4].

 ## Extension